asfktz/angular-portal/README.md

 };
 ```

-The servie will render the popup at the bottom of the body which will solve the positioning problem. <br>
+The service will render the popup at the bottom of the body which will solve the positioning problem. <br>
 It will also prevent the popup from inheriting unwanted css properties from the header.

 It will work, and in some cases this is the way to go.